Posts

 This Time It's Different

-With the recent hype around ChatGPT, GPT-4, and large language models in general, communities like Hacker News are breaking out into a this time it’s different doom and gloom.
+There’s a lot of recent hype around Generative Pre-Trained Transformer (GPT) based large language models like ChatGPT, GPT-4, and large language models in general.
+Communities like Hacker News are breaking out into a this time it’s different doom and gloom.

 Useful zsh Shortcuts